Chapter 4

 3 Voilà, you can see the whole structure.

-Enjoy the design token magic.
+Enjoy the design tokens magic.

 Don’t overcomplicate.

-Enjoy the design token magic.
+Enjoy the design tokens magic.

 Don’t overcomplicate.